Optimal Shrinkage of Singular Values: Preliminaries

 At first glance, it seems too much to hope that optimal shrinkers in the sense of Definition \ref{optShrink:def} even exist.
 Indeed, existence of an optimal shrinker for a loss family $L$ implies that, asymptotically, the decision-theoretic picture is extremely simple and actionable: from the asymptotic loss perspective, there is a single rational choice for shrinker.

-In our current terminology, Shabalin and Nobel \cite{Shabalin2013} have effectively conjectured that an optimal shrinker exists for Frobenius loss and provided a proof outline.
+In our current terminology, Shabalin and Nobel \cite{Shabalin2013} have effectively shown that an optimal shrinker exists for Frobenius loss.
 The estimator they derive can be shown to be equivalent to the optimal shrinker \eqref{opt_shrinker_fro:eq}, yet was given in a more complicated form.
 (In Section \ref{fro:sec} we visit the special case of Frobenius loss in detail, and prove that \eqref{opt_shrinker_fro:eq} is the optimal shrinker.)

 Our contribution in this paper is as follows.

 \begin{enumerate} \item We rigorously establish the existence of an optimal shrinker for a variety of loss families, including the popular Frobenius, operator and nuclear norm losses.